-(2) Wexford is the manager of Mammoth Holdings, which is one of the selling stockholders in this offering.
-The number of shares of common stock to be sold in the offering by Mammoth Holdings includes up to shares of common stock that will be sold if the underwriters exercise their option to purchase additional shares in full.
+- Wexford is the manager of Mammoth Holdings, which is one of the selling stockholders in this offering.
+The number of shares of common stock to be sold in the offering by Mammoth Holdings includes up to 798,858 shares of common stock that will be sold if the underwriters exercise their option to purchase additional shares in full.
 As manager of Mammoth Holdings, Wexford has the exclusive authority to, among other things, purchase, hold and dispose of its assets, including the common stock that will be owned by Mammoth Holdings.
 Wexford may, by reason of its status as the manager of Mammoth Holdings, be deemed to beneficially own the interest in the shares of common stock owned by Mammoth Holdings.
-Each of Charles E. Davidson and Joseph M. Jacobs may, by reason of his status as a controlling person of Wexford, be deemed to beneficially own the interests in the shares of common stock owned by Mammoth Holdings.
-Each of Charles E. Davidson, Joseph M. Jacobs and Wexford share the power to vote and to dispose of shares of common stock owned by Mammoth Holdings.
+Wexford GP LLC ("Wexford GP") may, by reason of its status as general partner of Wexford, be deemed to beneficially own the interest in the shares of common stock owned by Mammoth Holdings.
+Each of Charles E. Davidson and Joseph M. Jacobs may, by reason of his status as a controlling person of Wexford GP, be deemed to beneficially own the interests in the shares of common stock owned by Mammoth Holdings.
+Each of Charles E. Davidson, Joseph M. Jacobs, Wexford GP and Wexford share the power to vote and to dispose of shares of common stock owned by Mammoth Holdings.
 Each of Messrs.
-Davidson and Jacobs disclaims beneficial ownership of the shares of common stock owned by Mammoth Holdings and Wexford.
-Wexford's address is Wexford Plaza, 411 West Putnam Avenue, Greenwich, Connecticut 06830.
+Davidson and Jacobs disclaims beneficial ownership of the shares of common stock owned by Mammoth Holdings and Wexford, except to the extent of their respective personal ownership interests in Mammoth Holdings or any members of Mammoth Holdings.
+Wexford's address is Wexford Plaza, 411 West Putnam Avenue, Greenwich, Connecticut 06830. - (3) Includes 2,223 restricted stock units, all of which will be vested on the closing date of this offering and excludes 4,444 restricted stock units that will vest in two equal annual installments beginning on the first anniversary of this offering. - (4) On November 24, 2014, in connection with the contributions to Mammoth Partners by Mammoth Holdings, Gulfport and Rhino of their respective interests in our operating subsidiaries, Mr. Straehla was issued 2,767 units in Mammoth Holdings, representing approximately 0.03% of the total units issued, and a 0.5% carried interest in distributions that may be made by Mammoth Holdings that are deemed attributable to Panther Drilling, in exchange for his contribution of the interest he then held in Panther Drilling; provided, however, Mr. Straehla is not entitled to any distributions in respect of this carried interest unless and until each Wexford fund or affiliate has received repayment in full of such Wexford fund's or affiliate's capital account with respect to its investment in Panther Drilling.
+Thereafter, all future distributions made by Mammoth Holdings in respect of Panther Drilling will be paid 99.5% to the Wexford entities and affiliates and 0.5% to Mr. Straehla.
+Approximately 1.7% of distributions, if and when made by Mammoth Holdings, will be allocated in respect of Panther Drilling.
+Mr. Straehla is not an officer, manager or director of Mammoth Holdings.